Skip to content

 Field Explanation:

-1. Layer: Layer, controls the stacking order of subtitles, the larger the number, the higher the layer.
+1. Layer: Layer, controlling the stacking order of the subtitles, the larger the number, the higher the level.

-2. Start: Subtitle start time, format is hours:minutes:seconds.milliseconds.
+2. Start: Subtitle start time, the format is hours:minutes:seconds.milliseconds.

 3. End: Subtitle end time.

-4. Style: The name of the subtitle style used, referring to the style defined in [V4+ Styles].
+4. Style: The name of the subtitle style used, referencing the style defined in [V4+ Styles].

 • Example: Default, using the style named Default.

-5. Name: Optional field, usually used for character name annotation.
+5. Name: Optional field, usually used for character name annotations.

-6. MarginL, MarginR, MarginV: The left, right, and vertical margins of the subtitle, overriding the values defined in the style.
+6. MarginL, MarginR, MarginV: The left, right, and vertical margins of the subtitles, overriding the values defined in the style.

-8. Text: The actual content of the subtitle, you can use ASS format control characters to achieve line breaks, special styles, and positioning, etc.
+8. Text: The actual content of the subtitles, you can use ASS format control codes to achieve line breaks, special styles and positioning, etc.

 Example Subtitle Event